yashchellani/dogebot/README.md

 # dogebot
-telegram bot for stressed students
+telegram bot using the RandomDog API